"I didn't think I'd have my own podium at the Finals. I've arrived," Kerr said jokingly yesterday while greeting the media after practice.

 Kerr, 37, in his 15th NBA season, played so infrequently in the first three rounds of the Western Conference playoffs that he nicknamed himself "Ted," likening himself to Ted Williams, the late Boston Red Sox outfielder whose remains have been frozen by his son.

-Kerr played a total of 12 minutes in the first 17 San Antonio playoff games this. year, but he climbed out of cold storage in Game 6 of the Western Conference finals against the Dallas Mavericks.
+Kerr played a total of 12 minutes in the first 17 San Antonio playoff games this year, but he climbed out of cold storage in Game 6 of the Western Conference finals against Dallas.

 There, substituting for an ailing Tony Parker and an ineffective Speedy Claxton, Kerr played 13 minutes in the third and fourth quarters, hitting four three-point shots and providing calm and stability for a jittery Spurs team that came from 15 down to beat the Mavericks and win the series.

-Kerr, who has twice led the league in three-point shooting by percentage, as well as capturing the Three-Point Shoot-out at the 1997 All-Star Game, points out that he did get quality minutes this season as a backup to Parker, when Claxton mlssed 48 games with a shoulder injury.
+Kerr, who has twice led the league in three-point shooting by percentage, as well as capturing the Three-Point Shootout at the 1997 All-Star Game, points out that he did get quality minutes this season as a backup to Parker, when Claxton missed 48 games with a shoulder injury.

 But at this stage of the game, Kerr knows his role in San Antonio and accepts it gladly.
 In doing so, he just might add a fifth NBA title ring to his jewelry collection to go with the three straight he earned with Chicago from 1995 to 1998 and the one with the Spurs in 1999.

 "It's weird.
 I look at guys like Jason Kidd, John Stockton, Karl Malone and Charles Barkley," said Kerr.
 "They're 100 times better players than I am, but they've never won a title.
 That tells me that there's a lot of luck involved.
 You have to be at the right place at the right time.
 A lot of things have to go your way, and I've been lucky to be on some great teams.